 There are two main types of Forex brokers, like the middleman in a baseball card trade:

-• Market makers: These brokers set their own prices for currencies, often with a fixed spread.
+• Market makers: These brokers set their prices for currencies, often with a fixed spread.

 • ECN brokers: These connect you directly to other traders in the market, often with variable spreads.
-What is an ECN Brokers?
+What is an ECN Broker?
 Click here for more details.

 Managing Risk